Clark County profile

 Payroll employment

-• Over the year, employment increased in seven industries, decreased in three industries, and was unchanged in two industries.
+• Over the year, employment increased in nine industries, decreased in one, and was unchanged in three industries.

-• Wholesale trade and government employment was unchanged over the year.
+• Wholesale trade employment decreased by 100 jobs over the year.

 Nonfarm employment estimates, not seasonally adjusted, Clark County